tbuff15/OOD_Garden_Gnome/README.md

   a.
 Create another instance of `GardenGnome` and set it's name to "James the Jerk" and it's age to 3421.

 4. Little gnome fact: Some garden gnomes are allergic to gluten.
-Create an attribute `gluten_allergy?` using a reader and writer method.
+Create an attribute `gluten_allergy` using a reader and writer method.

   a.
 Create another instance of `GardenGnome` and set it's name to "Alfed the Abhorrent" and it's age to 579.
 Set it's gluten_allergy attribute to true (Alfred has terrible allergies).